krisahil/give/README.md

   },
   "public": {
     "dev": "****TEST****", // If you are using this settings.json file on the dev side include this text, if on the live side, leave it blank.
+    "newStuffVersion": "e.g. '0.9' This is used to show the user new updates and then increment those updates.", // This is being deprecated
     "org_domain": "Your org domain, for example 'trashmountain.com'", "stripe_publishable: "publishable Stripe Key",
   }